 In 2015, more than 2 children (below 5 years) died every minute in India (UNICEF).
-As per the WHO, 45% of the under-5 child deaths occur during the neonatal period (first 28 days after birth).
+As per the WHO, 45% of the under-5 child deaths occur during the first 28 days after the baby’s birth.
 More than 50 percent of the under-5 child deaths can be prevented or treated with access to simple, affordable interventions.
-Studies reveal that infant mortality rate (IMR) among Scheduled Tribes (STs) is higher by around 25-30% than others (Census 2011).
-In addition to issues related to public service delivery system and the related policies, lack of knowledge about best healthcare practices has been a major issue affecting tribal health.
-(Source: Xaxa committee report 2014)
+Lack of knowledge about practices to be followed during pregnancy and infant care has been a silent killer.

-- The first 1000 days of a child’s life (the period from conception of pregnancy to the child’s 2nd birthday) not only impacts child survival but also physical & cognitive development for their entire life.
-It also affects the child’s educational ability and life-time economic productivity, forcing them into a vicious cycle of ill-health and poverty.
+The first 1000 days of a child’s life (i.e., from conception of pregnancy till the baby reaches 2 years of age) not only impacts child survival but also physical & mental development for it’s entire life.
+It also affects the child’s educational ability and life-time economic productivity, closely determining whether s/he is able to break out of the dangerous cycle of ill-health and poverty.

 Why are we doing what we are doing?